-On March 5, 2013, the Subcommittee held a hearing on the monetary policy decisions of the Board of Governors of the Federal Reserve System (the "Fed") before, during, and since the financial crisis of 2008.
+On March 5, 2013, the Subcommittee held a hearing on the monetary policy decisions of the Federal Reserve before, during, and since the financial crisis of 2008.
 The witnesses at the hearing were: (i) David Malpass, President, Encima Global; (ii) Dr. Allan H. Meltzer, Professor of Political Economy, Tepper School of Business, Carnegie Mellon University; (iii) Dr. John B. Taylor, SIEPR Senior Fellow and Mary and Robert Raymond Professor of Economics, Stanford University; and (iv) Dr. Joseph E. Gagnon, Senior Fellow, Peterson Institute for International Economics.